 TOP 100 Largest Economies by Nominal GDP (2025)

-- Global output is concentrated: the top 10 economies account for roughly two thirds of world nominal GDP, and the top 20 for about four fifths.
+- Global output is concentrated: the top 10 economies account for roughly 66.7% of the world total used in this snapshot, and the top 20 for roughly 80.6%.

 - The “$1T club” is limited: only a few dozen economies reach trillion-dollar scale; after that, values quickly fall into hundreds of billions.

-- The bottom of the top 100 is still meaningful: the #100 economy is around $47B — large enough for substantial domestic markets, but more sensitive to currency and commodity cycles.
+- The bottom of the top 100 is still economically meaningful: the #100 economy is around $47B, but ranks near that threshold are more sensitive to currency moves, commodity cycles and data revisions.

 $117.165T